This is the Otto Peetoom Legacy Website.

 This work is a comprehensive summary the complex area of the adapted postmarks of German Southwest Africa on 104 pages in 17 x 25 cm, coated softcover and high quality section sewn binding.

-This catalogue is only available direct from the Study Group and can also be paid through PayPal.
+This catalogue is only available direct from the Study Group.

 The Overprinted Stamps of Namibia’s